naoshibaikyu/cyborgresistance/halloween.md

 OniSilver Shocked: ...

-WitchArrietty Annoyed: ...What just happened?
+WitchWitchArrietty Annoyed: ...What just happened?

-UlalaMolly Shocked: Wasn't me.
+UlalaUlalaMolly Shocked: Wasn't me.
 I had nothing else that would work in the bag!

 OniSilver: Not I either!